Bartekkozuszek/Hi-Lo-Quiz/backend/README.md

 - Returns all questions
 - If guest or non-admin, only questions that are approved will be returned
 - Valid address parameters are:
-  - amount
+   - amount : number
-  - category
+   - category : string
-  - author
+   - author : string
+   - userSubmitted : bool
+   - reviewedBy : string

 ---